genomesh/cubegame/README.md

-# cubegame
+# Cube Game

-Game with cubes
+See if you can beat the cubes